BitGnat/0x.bitnats/README.md

 **build**

-📙 note: this repo splits collection inscriptions.json files into eight (8) chunks:
+📙 note: this repo splits collection inscriptions.json files into nine (9) chunks:

 | chunk | from to | file |
 | ----- | ------- | ---- |